V0idMatr1x/run_exe/README.md

 # runexe
-A mini DSL for Nim that provides syntactic sugar for running/piping shell commands.
+## A mini DSL for Nim that provides syntactic sugar for running/piping shell commands.

-I intend on tunring runexe into a fully fledged scripting library in the near future.
+I fully intend on turning runexe into a fully fledged scripting library in the near future.
-However, it will be well thought out, and I will take my time thinking about my implementation for V1.0.
+However, it will be well thought out, and I will take my time thinking about my implementation for V1.0

 - Goals:
   - Painless Scripting